IBMIntegration/ibm-event-streams/file-copy-lab.md

    Enter your credentials (if asked), then, click on "Display Token".
 Copy the "Login with this token" string.
    ![](images/52.jpg)

 	Paste the string in Terminal / CMD / PowerShell terminal.
-You should be logged in and be abkle to see the projects that you have access to.
+You should be logged in and be able to see the projects that you have access to.

 	![](images/53.jpg).